 - Guests: 15

-- Description: 2nd tier tables are located behind the dance floor tables in Jewel’s main room.
-And if you think your view may be obstructed, think again.
-These tables are elevated providing just as good of a view (if not better) as the dance floor tables themselves.
-One of my personal favorite best “bang for your buck” table locations.
+- Description: 2nd tier tables are behind the dance floor tables in Jewel’s main room.
+And if you think other guests may obstruct your view, think again.
+These elevated tables provide just as good of a view, if not better, as the dance floor tables themselves.
+These are one of my favorite best “bang for your buck” table locations.